Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### <a name="i3s-indexing-model-and-tree-structure">I3S - Indexing Model and Tree Structure</a>

 Indexing allows fast access to data blocks.
 In an Indexed 3D Scene Layer, the spatial extent of the data is split into regions called *nodes*.
 Each node has roughly equivalent amounts of data and is organized hierarchically.
-The node index allows clients to efficiently determine which data it needs, and allows the server to quickly locate it.
+The node index allows clients to efficiently determine which data it needs and allows the  server to quickly locate the data requested by any client.
 Node creation is capacity driven.
 For example, the smaller the node capacity, the smaller the spatial extent of the node.

-Any indexing model can be used to generate indices in I3S.
-Both regular partitioning of space (e.g. Quadtrees) and density dependent partitioning of space (e.g. R-Trees) are supported.
-The partitioning scheme is not exposed to clients.
-This partition results in a hierarchical subdivision of 3D space represented by nodes, which are further organized in a bounding volume tree hierarchy.
+I3S is agnostic with respect to the model used to index objects/features in 3D space.
+Both regular partitions of space (e.g. Quadtrees and Octrees) as well as density dependent partitioning of space (e.g. R-Trees) are supported.
+The specific partitioning scheme is hidden from clients who navigate the nodes in the tree exposed as web resources.
+The partitioning results in a hierarchical subdivision of 3D space into regions represented by nodes, organized in a bounding volume hierarchy (BVH) tree.

-Each node has an ID that is unique within a layer.
-I3S supports two types of nodes: *treekeys* and integers.
+Each node has an address and nodes may be thought of as equivalent to tiles.
+A node has an ID that is unique within a layer.
+I3S supports two types of node ID formats: *treekeys* and integers.
 Treekeys are a string based identifiers.
 Integer IDs are based on a fixed linearization of the nodes.

-The treekey format is loosely modeled on the binary search tree concept.
+The treekey format is loosely modeled on binary search tree concept.
 The key value indicates both the level and sibling association of a given node.
-The key also indicates the position of the node in the tree, which allows all resources to be stored in a single dimension.
+The key also directly indicates the position of the node in the tree, allowing sorting of all resources on a single dimension.

 Treekeys are strings in which levels are separated by dashes.
-The root node is at level 1 always gets ID `root`.
+The root node is at level 1 and should always be indicated by the ID `root`.

+![A sample index tree using Treekeys](images/figure-01.png)

+*A sample index tree using Treekeys.
 For example, take the node with treekey "3-1-0".
-Since it has 3 numeric elements 3, 1 and 0, it can be concluded that the node is on level 4.
-The parent node has treekey  "3-1".
+Since it has 3 numeric elements 3, 1 and 0, it can be concluded that the node is on level 4 (The root node is at level 1).
+Furthermore, the node "3-1" is its parent node.*

-![A sample index tree using Treekeys](images/figure-01.png)

-*A sample index tree using Treekeys*
+The information for a node is stored in multiple individually accessible resources.
+The node index document is a lightweight resource that captures Bounding Volume Hierarchy (BVH) tree. key components of the document include bounding volume information,  meta-data used for selection criteria as well as parent-child relationships.
+The node index document resource allows for tree traversal without the need to access the more voluminous content associated with a node (geometry, texture, attributes).

+The decision to render a node by the client application is based on its bounding-volume visibility in the current 3D view.
+Once the node's bounding volume is determined to be within the current 3D view of the application, then further evaluation is performed by the client app to determine the visual quality of the node.
+The node’s quality is estimated as a function of current view parameters, node’s bounding volume and LoD selection metric value of the node.

 Each node includes the set of information covered by the nodes below it and is part of the path of the leaf nodes below it.
 Interior nodes may have a reduced representation of the information contained in descendant nodes.

-Nodes include `NodeIndexDocument`, `FeatureData`, `geometry`, `attribures`, and `SharedResource`.
+The I3S standard models node information using a set of resources, including, `NodeIndexDocument`, `FeatureData`, `geometry`, `attribures`, and `SharedResource`.

 - [Node Index Document](../docs/1.6/3DSNodeIndexDocument.cmn.md): A lightweight resource that represents a node, its topology, and other sub-resources.
 - [Feature Data](../docs/1.6/featureData.cmn.md): A text resource that identifies the features within a node.
 It can store the geometry and attributes for all the features in the node either by value or by reference.
-- [Geometry](../docs/1.6/geometry.cmn.md): The geometries of the features, the identifiers of the owning features, the mapping between individual feature their geometry segments.
+- [Geometry](../docs/1.6/geometry.cmn.md): The geometries of the features, the identifiers of the owning features, the mapping between individual feature and  geometry segments.
 - [Attribute](../docs/1.6/attributeStorageInfo.cmn.md): Describes the structure of the binary attribute data.
 - [Texture](../docs/1.6/textureDefinition.cmn.md): Describes how a feature is to be rendered.
 - [Shared Resource](../docs/1.6/sharedResource.cmn.md): Models or textures that can be shared among features within the same layer.

-An I3S profile uses either a single text-based subresource or separate binary subresources.
+An I3S profile uses either a single text-based sub-resource or separate binary sub-resources.
 The text-based resources contain all the geometry and attribute information (e.g. Point profile).
-The separate, binary subresources have self-contained geometry and attribute subresources (e.g. mesh pyramids).
-Applications that use the separate binary subresources do not need to fetch the feature data in order to interpret them.
+The separate, binary sub-resources have self-contained geometry and attribute sub-resources (e.g. mesh pyramids).
+Applications that use the separate binary sub-resources do not need to fetch the feature data in order to interpret them.

 Each node has exactly one `NodeIndexDocument` and one `SharedDescriptors` document.
-The `FeatureData`, `geometry`, and `attributes` can be bundled to help optimize network transfer and client side reactivity.
+The `FeatureData`, `geometry`, and `attributes` can be bundled to help optimize network transfer and client-side reactivity.
 This helps balance index size and feature splitting with optimal network usage.

 There are always an equal number of `FeatureData` and `geometry` resources.
 Each set contains the corresponding data elements to render a complete feature.
 In order to avoid dependency on the `FeatureData` document, the geometry data is directly available as a binary resource.
 The geometry data includes all vertex attributes, feature counts, and mesh segmentation.

 The figure below shows the node tree of an 3D Object Indexed Scene Layer with a mesh pyramid profile.

 - `Nodes` are in green circles.
 - `Node identifiers` are in dark blue rectangles above each node.
 - `Features` are in orange rectangles within each node.
 The numbers in the rectangle are the feature identifiers.
 - `Geometry` is in turquoise rectangles.
-Each geometry resource is an array of geometries, which includes mesh-segmentation information and the feature identifier.
+Each geometry resource is an array of geometries.
+It can also include mesh-segmentation information along with a feature identifier.
 - Each node is connected to its children with a green line.
 - The attribute and texture resources are omitted from the figure for clarity.
 They follow a similar storage model to geometry.
 - Feature "6" has been generalized away at the lower level of detail node (node "3") and is intentionally no longer represented within its payload.

 ![Example Nodes in a Mesh Pyramid](images/figure-02.png)

-*Example 3D Object Indexed Scene Layer with a mesh pyramid profile*
+*Example illustrating the composition of an I3S tree for a 3D Object Indexed Scene Layer with a mesh pyramid profile.
+Orange boxes represent features stored explicitly within the node, the numbers represent feature identifiers.
+Turquoise boxes represent the geometry instances associated with each node – each geometry instance is an aggregate geometry (a geometry collection) that covers all the features in the node.
+Blue boxes represent the node ids, the hyphenated numbers represent node ids as string based treekeys.*

 ### <a name="geometry-model-and-storage">Geometry Model and Storage</a>